-There was around 30 exhibits from a diverse range of industries showing off their diverse range of products and services.
-The multidisciplinary nature of the Australian Sports Tech industry was on show and the passion and excitement from the exhibitors and the public was evidence enough to suggest the industry here is growing in leaps and bounds.
+There were around 30 exhibits from a diverse range of industries showing off their diverse range of products and services.
+The multidisciplinary nature of the Australian Sports Tech industry was on display and the passion and excitement from the exhibitors and the public was evidence enough to suggest the industry here is growing in leaps and bounds.

 A really interesting and honest panel discussion from four of our nation’s emerging sports tech companies followed answering questions to how they have grown their business, the Australian sports tech market and where they see the future of the Australian sports technology industry.
 The day was rounded out with a chance to do a bit more networking and a terrific guided tour of the AIS facilities.

 All in all the day was a roaring success and I am looking forward to catching up with all the business at the next event.
 The take-home message from the day was that the Australian sports technology industry is growing and with groups like the ASTN uniting the key stakeholders, we are only going to get stronger.